 Inside, the designers of Casa Olivi left many walls bare.
 The charming rustic pattern of bricks and mortar bring in warmth to the spaces, which are otherwise almost minimalist.

 The overall theme is soothing and the rooms are comfortable and sleek, with tastefully selected furniture.
 Italian, Spanish and french pieces (Vitra, Cassina, Gandia Blasco—and Philippe Starck bathrooms) work very well against the stark contrast of rough brick.
+The house offers 11 sleeps in 5 bedrooms, 4 in the house and 1 in the independent guest house.
+All bedrooms are en-suite with own bathroom and air conditioning

 “Le Marche is like Tuscany, plus the Adriatic sea… Just drive for the day straight to the Monte Conero Riviera.
-Wild nature, white beaches, crystal clear water, untouched from mass tourism.”—Casa Olivi
+Wild nature, white beaches, crystal clear water, untouched from mass tourism.” — Casa Olivi

 There is an al fresco kitchen, with grill and teppanyaki (Japanese grill) set by an outdoor terracotta terrace.
 Set under a pergola, a dining table can host twelve guests for a dinner.